 Dinghy sailor clothing which includes sailing drysuit dinghy boots sailing suit dinghy sailing clothing advice.
-Sailing wetsuits yacht clothes sailing waterproofs and musto sailing gear along with wetsuit advice best sailing gloves sailing dry suit dinghy sailing equipment.
+Sailing wetsuits yacht clothes sailing waterproofs and musto sailing gear along with wetsuit advice best sailing gloves dinghy sailing equipment.
 Sailing waterproof trousers dinghy sailing gear sailing suit

-This guide offers advice on what options to consider when choosing and purchasing the wide range of sailing clothing and accessories available on the market today.
+This sailing clothing guide and advice offers advice on what options to consider when choosing and purchasing the wide range of sailing clothing and accessories available on the market today.

 The popularity of sailing in recent years can be attributed somewhat to the significant improvement in dinghy sailing clothing that makes it feasible to remain warm and dry in most conditions.
 Yacht clothing improvements have been the development of the new 'breathable' fabrics allowing perspiration to evaporate and escape without allowing seawater in.

-The choice of dinghy sailing clothing or sailing waterproofs is between drysuits for sailing and sailing dinghy wetsuits.
+The choice of dinghy sailing clothing or sailing waterproofs is between drysuits for sailing verses sailing dinghy wetsuits.
 A lightweight 'shortie' sailing wetsuit for summer sailing, leaves the arms and lower legs uncovered is the most suitable, while cold weather conditions call for a full wetsuit and in winter use, a suit with seals at the neck, ankle and wrist.
-Improvements in materials have transformed the sailing dry suit that is easy and quick to put on and offering total protection.
+Improvements in materials have transformed the sailing drysuit that is easy and quick to put on and offering total protection.
 The following is a guide to the various clothing for sailing and gear.

 When choosing the best drysuit for sailing, take into consideration the following.
 Lighter material is easier to wear, but is prone to tearing so there must be a compromise with durability.
 Popular materials feature PVC (vinyl)/polyurethane coated nylon fabrics in the 115g (4oz) weight range.
 The areas in most contact with the boat - the seat and knees - should be heavily reinforced with a trapeze harness or hiking pants providing extra protection.

-When choosing the best drysuit for dinghy sailing, take into account the variations which include the [ two-piece ], which joins at the waist with two pieces of latex rolled together creating a seal.
+When choosing the best drysuit for dinghy sailing, take into account the variations which include the [ two-piece ].
+This drysuit joins at the waist with two pieces of latex rolled together creating a seal.
 There is no need for a zipper meaning the top can be worn on its own with a wetsuit or shorts.
-A further variation is the combi-suit, combining a loose dry suit-style top with a tight sailing wetsuit bottom giving a trimmer fit.
+A further variation is the combi-suit, combining a loose drysuit-style top with a tight sailing wetsuit bottom giving a trimmer fit.